hust-aims/hust-aims.github.io/index.md

 - Our paper "Turn Waste Into Wealth: Alleviating Read/Write Interference in ZNS SSDs" is accepted by ICCD 2023.
 Congratulations to Weilin Zhu.
 - Our paper "ICON: An IR Drop Compensation Method at OU Granularity with Low Overhead for eNVM-based Accelerators" is accepted by ICCD 2023.
 Congratulations to Jinpeng Liu.
 - Our paper "LifetimeKV: Narrowing the Lifetime Gap of SSTs in LSMT-Based KV Stores for ZNS SSDs" is accepted by ICCD 2023.
 Congratulations to Biyong Liu.
+- Our paper "SplitZNS: Towards an Efficient LSM-tree on ZNS SSDs" is accepted by TACO 2024.
+Congratulations to Dong Huang.
 - Our paper "ODLPIM: A Write-Optimized and Long-Lifetime ReRAM-based accelerator for online deep learning" is accepted by DATE 2023.
 Congratulations to Heng Zhou.

 **We are looking for motivated undergraduates and master students to join the team, please feel free to contact me.
 (Email: tongwei@hust.edu.cn)**